iPenguin/NotePages/README.md

 You can build the documentation from the docbooks source files into the proper pdf, html files, etc. as needed.

-Use the NP_DOCS flag to turn on/off the document creation process:
+Use the NP_DOCS flag to turn on/off the documentation creation process:

     $ cmake ../ -DNP_DOCS=ON

 ### Creating an Installer ###

 You can build the packages/installers for the platform you're working on by completing the following steps.
-On Linux this will create a deb file, on Windows an NSIS installer with a wizard, and on Mac a dmg file.
+On Linux this will create a deb file, on Windows an NSIS install wizard, and on Mac a dmg file.

 First build the software (see Building above) including the Documentation (see Documentation above).
 Then run the following command from the build directory:

 Linux/Mac OS X:

-    $ bin/release
+    $ ../bin/release

 Windows:

-In a cygwin window run:
+In a cygwin cmd window run:

+    $ cd notePages/build/
     $ cmake ../ -DCMAKE_BUILD_TYPE=Release -DNP_DOCS=ON
     $ make

-In a cmd shell run:
+In a Windows cmd shell run:

-    $ cpack -G MSYS
+    $ cpack -G "MinGW Makefiles"